 Packed with brutal violence and an edgy plot, Mockingjay succeeds in every level.

-In the novel, Katniss comes into conclusion that she is just a “pawn” for the 13th District as she was for the colony.
-She also comes to understand that evil can still exist outside the colony as well.
+In the novel, Katniss concludes that she is just a “pawn” for the 13th District as she was for the colony.
+She also comes to understand that evil can still exist outside the territory as well.

-Ever since the first two installments, it is assumed that the Hunger Games is a story of war and that to be a volunteer one still has to act as a pawn.
-As a pawn, the burden taken is great, and in the end, personal wars abrupt for each of the characters with each having the responsibility of doing the best that they can.
+Ever since the first two installments, it is assumed that the Hunger Games is a story of war and that to be a volunteer one still has to act like a pawn.
+As a pawn, the burden taken is excellent, and in the end, personal wars abrupt for each of the characters with each having the responsibility of doing the best that they can.

-To sum it up perfectly, the whole concept of the last book is hope—the kind of hope one has to accept once you realize you already dead.
-And as soon you accept that, the more you will be able to finish your mission as a soldier.
+To sum it up correctly, the whole concept of the last book is hope—the kind of hope one has to accept once you realize you already dead.
+And as soon you agree that the more you will be able to finish your mission as a soldier.
 A soldier without mercy, sympathy or regret.

 However, one may ask himself, how can you live in that kind of society?
 For Katniss, she kept on going.